PostHog Usage Anomaly Detector

 Tier 2 Classification

+This step exists because raw data alone is not enough.
 Performs probable cause analysis for each detected anomaly: correlates with deployment timestamps, feature flag changes, marketing campaigns, and day-of-week patterns.
 Classifies anomaly severity (INFO, WARNING, CRITICAL) and type (organic, deployment-related, external, seasonal).

 The Formatter